Planning use classes in England and Wales: Class C4

 Houses in multiple occupation – small shared houses occupied by between three and six unrelated individuals, as their only or main residence, who share basic amenities such as a kitchen or bathroom.

 Large houses in multiple occupation - with more than 6 people sharing are unclassified by the Use Classes Order.
 In planning terms they are described as being sui generis.
 In consequence, a planning application will be required for a change of use from a dwellinghouse to a large house in multiple occupation or from a Class C4 house in multiple occupation to a large house in multiple occupation where a material change of use is considered to have taken place.

 A number of authorities have issued Article 4 Directions to remove the right to carry out a conversion from C3 to C4 as permitted developments.
 This has the effect of requiring planning permission for any change of usage from a "dwelling house" to a "house in multiple occupation".
 For example, Nottingham City Council requires planning permission for any conversion of a family dwelling to an HMO in the Nottingham area.

 Class D – non-residential institutions

+Class D was revoked from 1 September 2020.